-If necessary and requested, the Ontario Ombudsman will provide accessible formats and communication supports to accommodate individual needs in making a comment or complaint about the Ontario Ombudsman’s provision of services to persons with disabilities and/or this process for providing feedback.
+If requested, the Ontario Ombudsman will provide accessible formats and communication supports to accommodate individual needs in making a comment or complaint about the Ontario Ombudsman’s provision of services to persons with disabilities and/or this process for providing feedback.

 All comments and complaints will be reviewed by the Manager, Communications, and other staff as appropriate, to identify potential opportunities to improve accessibility and ensure that appropriate actions are taken by the Ontario Ombudsman in response to concerns raised.